Lowestoft Lifeboat Station: S.S. Hopelyn

 After 21:00 on 19 November 1922, the steamship Hopelyn of Newcastle-upon-Tyne was wrecked in a north-east gale on North Scroby Sands, near Great Yarmouth.
 The lifeboat was called, but was unable to launch.
 The Gorleston No.1 lifeboat Kentwell (ON 543) was launched at 23:00, and towed to the vessel by the tugboat George Jewson.
 The lifeboat stood by until daybreak, but after two hours, and no onboard activity, concluded there were no survivors, and returned home at 09:00.At 10:00 on 20 November, a flag was spotted on the wreck.
 The Gorlston lifeboat launched again, but couldn't get close, due to the conditions and an old wreck nearby.

 The motor-powered Lowestoft lifeboat Agnes Cross was called at 15:45, calling first at Gorleston to collect Cmdr.
 Edward Carver, District Inspector of Lifeboats, before heading to the wreck.
 On arrival, it was decided too dangerous to attempt any rescue in the dark, so the lifeboat returned to Gorleston, launching again at 04:30.
-Still in gale-force conditions, the lifeboat veered down to the vessel, 24 men, and a black kitten were rescued, and all were landed at Gorleston at 07:00 on the 21 October, some 32 hours after the first launch.
+Still in gale-force conditions, the lifeboat veered down to the vessel, 24 men, and a black kitten were rescued, and all were landed at Gorleston at 07:00 on 21 October, some 32 hours after the first launch.
 For this service, 27 RNLI medals for gallantry were awarded to the Lowestoft and Gorleston crews.